b-long/opentdf-python-sdk/README.md

 6. Push to the branch: `git push origin feature-name`
 7. Submit a pull request

+### Release Process

+For maintainers and contributors working on releases:
+- See [RELEASES.md](RELEASES.md) for comprehensive release documentation
+- Feature branch alpha releases available for testing changes before merge
+- Automated releases via Release Please on the main branch

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.